ingenious-dev325/ChatGPT-Summary-Chrome-Extension/README.md

-# Glarity - Summary for Google/YouTube with ChatGPT
+# My ChatGPT - Summary for Google/YouTube with ChatGPT

 Chrome extension to view ChatGPT summaries alongside Google search results and YouTube videos, also supports github or any page summary.